 King Tut's Treasures

-While in Cairo, one of the main highlights of the Egyptian Museum (commonly known as the Caro Museum) is the vast collection of treasures discovered in Tutankhamun’s tomb.
+While in Cairo, one of the main highlights of the Egyptian Museum (commonly known as the Cairo Museum) is the vast collection of treasures discovered in Tut’s tomb.
 There are hundreds of objects, including golden and alabaster statues, thrones and beds, and King Tut’s famous coffin.

 And this is also where you can see Tutankhamun’s golden funerary mask, though in a separate room where no photography is allowed.
 It’s an amazing object to see up close in person.
 Together with the pyramids, it’s become the image most people think of when they hear the word ‘Egypt.’